DE-labtory/heimdall/README.md

 In Norse mythology, *Heimdall* guarded the Bifrost, which the Vikings believed rainbows came from

-(In Norse mythology, *Heimdall* guarded the Bifrost, which the Vikings believed rainbows came from)

 ## Getting Started with Heimdall

 ### Installation